Information Governance Policy

 - attend the appropriate Information Governance Forum.

 Three forums will meet quarterly to monitor information risks and controls, data protection compliance, and to monitor progress against continuous improvement action plans:

-- Academic Departments from Faculty of Health and Wellbeing and Faculty of Social Sciences and Humanities
+- Academic Departments from College of Health, Wellbeing and Life Sciences and College of Social Sciences and Arts

-- Academic Departments from Faculty of Science, Technology and Arts and Sheffield Business School
+- Academic Departments from College of Business, Technology and Engineering and Sheffield Business School

 - Professional services areas